st-ty1/mips-toolchain_buildroot/README.md

   With gcc-4.9 (available in AUR-repo) building process works.
 So you have to install gcc-4.9 before building mips-toolchain.
   After installing gcc-4.9, replace softlink of gcc-9.2 to gcc in /usr/bin by softlink of gcc-4.9 to gcc.
   (Remember to restore old softlink to gcc-9.2 after finish building toolchain!)
-- Now modification of some buildroot files are also needed (mods are listed in needed_modifications.txt).
+- Now modification of some buildroot files are also needed (mods are listed in needed_modifications.txt; please read this file first, as it contains the loaction of the files within buildroot directory).
 Replace original files in your buildroot folder by modded files of this repo.
+The flie "config" has to be renamed to ".config".
 - Start building process within buildroot folder with make (more information in buildroot/documentation folder).